Saint Herman of Alaska Monastery: History

+The monastery is frequented by pilgrims.

+Activities and administration

+The current abbot of the monastery is Hieromonk Damascene (Christensen).

+There are four Serbian monasteries affiliated with the Saint Herman of Alaska Brotherhood: Saint Herman of Alaska Monastery (Platina, California), Saint Xenia Serbian Orthodox Monastery (Wildwood, California), St. Nilus Skete (Ouzinkie, Alaska), and St. Archangel Michael Skete (Ouzinkie, Alaska).

+Publications

 Saint Herman Monastery is known for its publications in the English language.
 The brotherhood produces and prints original books; translates major Orthodox works into English; and publishes a bimonthly periodical, The Orthodox Word, and the annual Saint Herman Church Calendar.
-This is done through the monastery's publishing house, St. Herman Press, located at the St. Xenia Skete in Wildwood, California.
+This is done through the monastery's publishing house, Saint Herman Press, located at the Saint Xenia Serbian Orthodox Monastery in Wildwood, California.

-There are four Serbian monasteries affiliated with the St. Herman of Alaska Brotherhood: Monastery of St. Herman of Alaska (Platina, California); Saint Nilus Island Skete (Ouzinkie, Alaska); St. Archangel Michael Skete (Ouzinkie, Alaska); and St. Xenia Serbian Orthodox Skete, (Wildwood, California).

-The monastery is frequented by Christians of different ethnic and denominational backgrounds.

 In 1994, nuns and monks of the monastery started Death to the World zine.